astropy/astropy-tools/pr_consistency/README.md

 If you want to see all results even pull requests that are valid, you can change ``SHOW_VALID`` to ``True`` in ``4.check_consistency.py ``.

+The end of the ``consistency.html`` page will then show a series of ``git cherry-pick`` commands to update the release branch with the PRs that are needed to make the milestones and branches consistent - though note that most PRs should ideally be backported via the backport bot.

+Go through the commands one at a time, following the cherry-picking procedure described above.
+If for some reason you determine the github milestone was in error and the backporting is impossible, re-label the issue on github and move on.
+Also, whenever you backport a PR, it's useful to leave a comment in the issue along the lines of "backported this to v1.3.x as <SHA>" so that it's clear that the backport happened to others who might later look.

 Updating for New Branches
 -------------------------

 When you add a new branch to these scripts, it is important to add the new branch name in *both* of these:

 * ``2.find_pr_branches.py``